about_us/ib_pyp/bmes_poi_2024_1.pdf#bmes POI 2024

 Who may participate in these Primary Years Programmes?

-Students who attend one of the designated schools are included in the program in that school.
+Students who attend one of the designated schools are included in the program in that school, this is a school wide program.
 Students may also transfer to one of the designated elementary schools for the program.

 What is the IB LEARNER PROFILE?